IllusionMods/HS2-Translation/README.md

 Tシャツ=T-shirt
 ```

-The file "zz_machineTranslation.txt" can only have the translation lines that are commented out in "translation.txt".
-If the file "translation.txt" has been fully translated, the file "zz_machineTranslation.txt" should be deleted.
-The goal of this translation project is that none of the "zz_machineTranslation.txt" files remains.
+The file `zz_machineTranslation.txt` can only have the translation lines that are commented out in `translation.txt`.
+If the file `translation.txt` has been fully translated, the file `zz_machineTranslation.txt` should be deleted.
+The goal of this translation project is that none of the `zz_machineTranslation.txt`" files remain.

 The `assets` folder inside of `Bepinex\Translation\en\RedirectedResources` can be compressed into a .zip archive to be read by the game (simply right-click on the assets folder and then compress to .zip).
 Uncompressed files under `assets` are also still loaded.
 The game has to be restarted in order to see updated translations.